 • bathing suit and wrap

-• 3-5 tank tops or t-shirts to use for yoga that can be doubled for day wear
+• 3-5 tank tops or T-shirts to use for yoga that can double as day wear

 • 3 yoga pants: one short, one capri and one full-length